U.S. accuses Russia of sophisticated influence campaigns against U.S. voters

 The effort involved Russian President Vladimir Putin’s inner circle, including First Deputy Chief of Staff of the Presidential Executive Office Sergei Vladilenovich Kiriyenko, it said.

-In a statement on its website ahead of the charges, RT dismissed the findings, joking that their responses in an office poll included comments like “Ha!” and “2016 called and it wants its clichés back.”
+In a statement on its website ahead of the charges, RT dismissed the findings, joking that their responses included comments like “Ha!” and “2016 called and it wants its clichés back.”

 Warnings for months